mobile-cloud-computing/GEESE/README.md

 * Computing capacity and energy consumption of cloudlets We analyze the computational capacity to handle the task consists of detecting prime numbers within a list of available numbers.
 Prime number detection [Android Web server](https://github.com/mobile-cloud-computing/GEESE/blob/main/AndServer_With_Battery_Log.zip/ "Android Web server") and [Java client](https://github.com/mobile-cloud-computing/GEESE/blob/main/PrimeNumberJavaClient.zip/ "Java Client")

+### GEESE design and development ###

+GEESE delivers cloudlets on demand to any environment to provide edge computing services to end-applications.
+**Figure 1:** A large group of users looking for computation support on the move, a) Using cellular network to reach remote cloud resources, b) Using Wi-Fi/Bluetooth to access constrained edge server in proximity, c) Using the cloudlet support provided by UAVs in proximity.